Reproduction only for non-commercial use.

 she-philosopher.com > HOME

-This Gallery exhibit is provided as a reference for colleagues on the MapHist list, who are debating Adriaen Block’s explorations of the North American Atlantic coast during the 2nd decade of the 17th century.
+NOTE: This Gallery exhibit was posted in May 2005 as a reference for colleagues on the MapHist discussion list, then debating Adriaen Block’s explorations of the North American Atlantic coast during the 2nd decade of the 17th century.
 Viewers interested in further introduction or context for the Block map are referred to the appropriate discussion thread in the MapHist archives.

 Adriaen Block’s Map of Chesapeake Bay to Penobscot Bay, 1614